Data Storage Corporation Announces the Appointment of Chris Panagiotakos as Chief Financial Officer

 MELVILLE, N.Y., May 21, 2021 (GLOBE NEWSWIRE) -- Data Storage Corporation (Nasdaq: DTST) (“DSC” and the “Company”), a provider of diverse business continuity, disaster recovery protection, and cloud infrastructure solutions and services, today announced that Chris Panagiotakos has joined Data Storage Corporation (DTST) as Chief Financial Officer.

 Chuck Piluso, CEO of the Company, commented, “I am delighted to welcome Chris to this new role following our recent public offering and uplisting to Nasdaq.
-I believe he will be an important addition to the senior management team as we focus on our efforts to accelerate our organic growth and integrate Flagship Solutions’ operations so that we may establish ourselves as a leading provider in the growing $6 billion U.S. and $26 billion global IBM Power markets.”
+I believe he will be an important addition to the senior management team as we focus on our efforts to accelerate our organic growth and integrate Flagship Solutions’ operations so that we may establish ourselves as a leading provider in the growing multi-billion dollar global IBM Power markets.”

 About Data Storage Corporation